Boone Docs celebrates life in Appalachia featuring short format documentaries focusing on stories about the Appalachian Region of the United States.

 From The Appalachian Region Commission - "Appalachia is made up of 423 counties across 13 states and spans 206,000 square miles, from southern New York to northern Mississippi.
 The Region’s 26 million residents live in parts of Alabama, Georgia, Kentucky, Maryland, Mississippi, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, and Virginia, and all of West Virginia."

-There are two awards announced at the end of the festival
+There are three awards announced at the end of the festival

 (1) Audience Award ($200)